Philanthropically, 2014 has been an exceptional year for the School and we are grateful for the support from our donors.

-Philanthropic support enables opportunities for our students, strengthens interdisciplinary collaboration and advances vital research for the benefit of humanity.
-Staff and students here at the Melbourne School of Engineering are grateful for your support and it is our sincere pleasure to offer you our thanks along with this update.
+Staff and students here at the Melbourne School of Engineering are grateful for your support and it is once again our sincere pleasure to offer you our thanks along with this update.

 The MSE Foundation Scholarship Program

 Scholarships are available to both local and international students, and are awarded on the basis of academic merit or to support students in need or who have experienced disadvantage.
-We were thrilled to be able to award 32 MSE Foundation Scholarships in 2013 which brings our total number of scholarships awarded through the program to 108.
+We were pleased to award 38 MSE Foundation Scholarships in 2014 which brings our total number of scholarships awarded through the program to 146.

 This support has a tremendous impact on the students concerned and we continue to be so grateful for the contributions of our alumni and friends to this program.